xshen796/Proteomics_Workshop_Practical/Setup.md

 ## Introduction

-All scripts are written in R. You can choose to run the practical on a jupyter notebook provided to you and run the analysis on Google Cloud, or you could download scripts to your local computer or cluster and perform analysis on your own device.
+All scripts are written in R. You can choose to run the practical on a jupyter notebook provided to you and run the analysis on Posit Cloud, or you could download scripts to your local computer or cluster and perform analysis on your own device.
 This Setup tutorial shows you steps to set up or local environment.

 ## Download R and RStudio